 Every time you review a medication you empower patients!

-When we asked 16502 patients to what extent they felt that the benefits of their medicine outweighed its disadvantages a group of 81% of them replied that they felt to a large or even extreme extent that the advantages of taking Medicines used for Asthma outweighed any disadvantages.
-11% of the patients however felt this to a moderate extent leaving 8% who felt this was true to only a small extent or even felt not at all.
+Surveying 17962 patients we asked them to what extent they felt that the benefits of their medicine (in this case Medicines used for Asthma) outweighed its disadvantages.
+A group of 81% replied that they felt to a large or even extreme extent that the advantages of taking their medication outweighed any disadvantages that Medicines used for Asthma may have.
+11% of the patients felt this and a reduced level and reported feeling only a moderate extent.
+At the bottom of the scale were 8% of the patients asked, who felt this was true to only a small extent or even reported a result of not at all.

 The Service is solely intended as a tool to assist you in getting insights on other patients experience with a specific product.